 In developing the expense forecasts, it is reasonable to include all high “outlier years” as defined by ORA in developing the TY forecast with the exception of “Misc.
 Maint. – Transmission & Distribution - Service” for the Sacramento District.

 Recorded 2011 and 2012 expenses for the Sacramento District’s “Misc.
-Maint. – Transmission & Distribution - Service” line item should not be considered in developing the TY forecast since they include expenses related to conversions from flat rate to metered service and no such conversions are planned for this GRC cycle.
+Maint. – Transmission & Distribution - Service” line item should not be considered in developing the TY forecast since they include expenses related to conversions from flat rate to metered service and the record does not reflect that comparable amounts of conversions are planned for this GRC cycle.

 It is reasonable to base the forecast for the “Misc.
 Maint. – Transmission & Distribution - Service” expense for the Sacramento District on the escalated 3-year average from 2013-2015.